Smile, you're on camera: Personalisation with Privacy

 September 25, 2020

 How do we leverage technology to answer the challenges of COVID-19?
-How do we balance guest recognition, speed and personalization with privacy?
-Why hotels must look beyond facial recognition to personalize journeys end-to-end…
+How do we balance guest recognition, speed and personalisation with privacy?
+Why hotels must look beyond facial recognition to personalise journeys end-to-end…

 COVID-19 has rearranged our priorities.
 Guests are growing receptive to camera-based technologies for contactless check-in, and guest behaviors are evolving as the pandemic accelerates adoption of new technology.

 Some of the benefits are immediately apparent — facial recognition technology can vastly improve the speed and efficiency of check-in and temperature checks.
 Concerns however remain.
 What are the inherent opportunities and challenges of facial recognition?
 How does it compare with other available technologies?
 What impact does it have on guest and staff relationships?

 Facial recognition technology relies on comparing a scanned image with faces contained in a database and matching them based on facial features and skin textures.
 At recent tests, facial recognition technology from Japan’s NEC Corporation achieved impressive levels of precision with an error rate of 0.5% when registering 12 million people.